How to implement new technology & processes into your aviation business?

 Change can be hard and any change worthwhile making can be really hard.
 Adapting to new technologies and process in any industry is difficult but when it is an industry like aviation where lives are on the line every day, flying large machines in difficult conditions, the idea of changing something that works can be difficult to come to terms with.
 Is it change for change sake?
 What's wrong with how things have been going?
 If it ain't broke, don’t fix it!!

 However, even though change is hard, it is necessary and is sometimes forced on us due to a variety of reasons.
-We've had clients say that staff have "demanded" a better system hense the change to Aeronet.
+We've had clients say that staff have "demanded" a better system hence the change to Aeronet.
 For some it's financial things that demand the change and for others they cite a desire to get "up with the times" as to why they need change.
 Regardless of the reason, many people don’t like change and they can and often will show resistance to change.
-We like it when things stay the same.
+They like it when things stay the same.

 1. Bringing your team along for the journey of change.